topdown/code-shot/README.md

 ```

 ### Add Backgrounds
-Before running or building the app you need to add some background images.
+__Before running or building__ the app you need to add some background images.
 Wallpapers or something similar in (high) resolution is best.

-Add the background images to `assets/backgrounds/`
+Add your background images to `assets/backgrounds/`

 The should be named like the following.
 ```bash